 B: Outdoor service disconnect.
 Blown fuses, bad electrical connections, worn out switch or service disconnect.

-C: Contactor is not allowing proper electrical current to system.
+C: Electric contactor is not allowing proper electrical current to system.
 This includes worn out contact(s) or contact(s) not seating properly because of dirt/insects in between contact(s), or bad electrical connections where high-voltage wires enter and exit the contactor.

 Step B: The indoor unit is running and the contactor is open.

 Step 1: If the electrical breaker did not trip when you turned it on, and the indoor unit is running, but the outdoor unit's contactor is OPEN, there is a low-voltage problem to the contactor.
-This problem is caused by (in priority order):
+This problem may be caused by (in priority order):

 A: Defective or open low-voltage component in the condensing unit.
 This includes, sensors, limits, circuit boards, and relays.